-- We can continue to provide cover in your country of residence - All premiums due to us have been paid - The payment details we have for you are still valid on the policy renewal date.
-Please update us if you get a new/replacement credit card or if your bank account details have changed.
+- · The plan or plan combination selected is still available - · We can still provide cover in your country of residence - · All premiums due to us have been paid - The payment details we have for you are still valid on the policy renewal date.
+Please update us if you get a new/replacement payment card or if your bank account details have changed.